ahmadalsajid/teamfriends/README.md

 EMAIL_HOST_PASSWORD=""
 ```

+> :warning: **Timezone in UTC**: Please be aware that the application
+ will be working according to the UTC timezone.

 We will be creating a simple DRF application with two APIs, one to retrieve the
 users `JWT Token`, another one to create the customer with their name, email
 and date of birth.
 This is the first part of the challenge.
 This is pretty